suhanisingh04/INST377project/docs/README.md

 Target Browsers

-This application is fully responsive and tested to work on the following:

-- Google Chrome (desktop & mobile)
+This application is fully responsive and tested to work on Google Chrome (desktop & mobile), Safari (iOS), Firefox, and Microsoft Edge.

-- Safari (iOS)

-- Firefox

-- Microsoft Edge

 # Developer Manual